ibbles/LearningCMake/README.md

 ```

 This is enough to build basic project that only consist of a single build
-target, or rather projects that consist of independent build targets.
-But in the
+target.
+Or rather, projects that consist of independent build targets.
+But in
-real world we often let one build target use functionality provided by another.
+the real world we often let one build target use functionality provided by
-For example a library target and an executable target that links against the
+another.
+For example a library target and an executable target that links
-library.
-This adds a bit of complexity since some, but not all, of the
+against the library.
+This adds a bit of complexity since some, but not all, of
-properties we assign to the library should also apply to any target that link
+the properties we assign to the library should also apply to any target that
-with it.
-For example, a library may have include directories that are part of
+link with it.
+For example, a library may have include directories that are part
-the interface and that user code must be able to include, but also have private
+of the interface and that user code must be able to include, but also have
-include directories containing internal headers that only the library source
+private include directories containing internal headers that only the library
-itself needs to see.
-CMake models this separation by marking some properties as
+source itself needs to see.
+CMake models this separation by marking some
-`INTERFACE` properties, meaning that they should apply to users of the build
+properties as `INTERFACE` properties, meaning that they should apply to users of
-target instead of the target itself, while the opposite is called `PRIVATE`
+the build target instead of the target itself, while the opposite is called
-properties.
-Of the properties we've seen so far, this applies to the include
+`PRIVATE` properties.
+Of the properties we've seen so far, this applies to the
-directories, compile features, and compile options.
-It is common that a property
+include directories, compile features, and compile options.
+It is common that a
-is included in both the `INTERFACE` and `PRIVATE` sets.
-CMake calls such
+property is included in both the `INTERFACE` and `PRIVATE` sets.
+CMake calls
-properties `PUBLIC` properties.
+such properties `PUBLIC` properties.

 ```
 ┌─────────────────────┐